-All students must take part in the culminating activities for each course at every grade and level of study.
-The steps to follow when a student is absent from one or more culminating activities

-Culminating activities that occur in class are held within the last three weeks of classes.
+- All students must take part in the culminating activities for each course at every grade and level of study.
+The steps to follow when a student is absent from one or more culminating activities is included in the FHCI evaluation policy as printed in the Student Agenda Book. - Culminating activities that occur in class are held within the last three weeks of classes.
 Culminating activities that are formal examinations occur within the last nine days of the semester.

-10. Determining Marks for Midterm Provincial Reports in November:
+11. Determining Marks for the Midterm Provincial Reports in November and April